 Median salary based on OECD / national statistics data.
 Calculations assume single person, no dependents, standard deductions only.

-Detailed deduction breakdown for a gross monthly salary of RM6,000.
+Line-by-line deductions on a gross monthly salary of RM6,000.

 Tax calculations use 2026 rates from official government sources.
 See our data sources for complete attribution.